 Is it worth it to use a shock mount in a live setting?
-It depends.
-If the live performance is in a studio and the microphone is in an isolation booth, a shock mount may be beneficial.
-However, on a noisy stage, mics are subjected to so much extraneous noise that shock mounts wouldn’t help much.
-They would be more of a physical obstacle that anything.
+A shock mount may be beneficial if the live performance is in a studio and the microphone is in an isolation booth.
+However, mics are subjected to so much extraneous noise on a noisy stage that shock mounts wouldn't help much.
+They would be more of a physical obstacle than anything.

 What is a microphone pop filter?
 Pop filters and shock mounts are often used together when recording vocals in a studio.
 A microphone pop filter is a screen that protects a mic from plosive sounds while still allowing sound waves to enter the mic.
 Plosives are bursts of air from the mouth caused by the sounds of P, B, T, D, K, and G.